the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/03B_backend/3B_3/_index.md

 ### [Atomicity]

 We can't simply add some parts to the database transaction.
 It's all or nothing.
-Imagine updating a user's first name and last name where the first name changes but the last name doesn't.
-Imagine if this was a police database and the impact this would have on an innocent person!
+Imagine that you're attempting to update a user's first name and last name, but the transaction is interrupted mid-way through.
+If only the first name was successfully changed, and the last name remained the same, this could cause serious issues.
+Imagine if this happened to a police database.
+It could have devastating impacts on an innocent person!
 Yikes...

 ### [Consistency]

-Only valid data will be written into the database.
+Only valid data can be written into the database.
 If the data isn't valid, the transaction doesn't go through.
 More on this when we talk about data validation.

 ### [Isolation]

-Each transaction is independent of each other and do not impact other transactions that are occurring at the same time.
+Each transaction is independent of the others, and does not impact other transactions that are occurring at the same time.

 {{< checkpoint >}}
 Let's say there's a joint bank account.
 There's $500 in the account.
 Two people are making transactions to this account.
 Both want to withdraw $500 from the account.

-What should happen after the withdrawals?
+What should happen when both people try to withdraw at the same time?
 {{</checkpoint>}}

-The logical thing that should happen is that the first person withdraws $500 and the second person gets an error saying there's no money in the bank and gets no money.
+We would expect that the first person withdraws $500, and the second person gets an error saying there's no money in the account.
+The second person would not receive any money.

 {{< checkpoint >}}
-Can you describe a scenario that would make it possible that both people can receive $500 from the bank?
+Can you imagine a scenario that would make it possible for both people to receive $500 from the bank?
 {{</ checkpoint >}}

-Let's discuss this in more detail as to how this could potentially happen.
+Let's consider how this could potentially happen.

-What if the two withdraws happen concurrently but the second transaction starts and finishes before the first transaction finishes?
+What if the second transaction begins after the first transaction, but it finishes before the first transaction ends?

 Let's see this step by step...

-- The Bank has $500 in the joint account
+- The bank has $500 in the joint account
 - Jonny requests $500 from the account
-- Bank receives the request from Jonny and starts processing the transaction.
+- The bank receives the request from Jonny and starts processing the transaction.
 Uh oh, there are some slow downs in the system and Jonny has to wait 60 seconds. :(
 - While Jonny is waiting, Jenny requests $500 from the account.
 She has no slow downs and gets her $500 from the bank account. :)
-- Bank account subtracts $500 from the account and the account has $0.
+- The bank subtracts $500 from the account and the account has $0.
-- Finally, Jonny is done waiting but because Jonny is in the middle of his transaction, the bank appears to still have $500 in the account.
-Because of this, Jonny receives $500 and bank subtracts the money from the account.
-When the bank subtracts the money, the account is at $0 but the bank still needs to subtract $500 from that amount.
-The account is now at -$500.
+- Finally, Jonny is done waiting.
+Because Jonny's transaction started when there was still $500 in the account, the withdrawal succeeds without issue.
+Jonny receives $500 and the bank subtracts the money from the account.
+Since Jenny already emptied the account, the true balance is $0.
+After Jonny's withdrawal, the new balance is -$500.

-We have a "bank error in your favour" situation where there's an extra $500 that's taken out of the account and the bank lost $500.
-Might sound great for us if we aren't the bank.
-However, in our case, we are the bank.
-We don't want to lose $500 (or lose anything really...)

 This is one reason why we need to isolate transactions.
 If we don't, a lot of things can go wrong.

 ### [Durability]

 This is the idea that all transactions that are committed to the database are saved and not lost.
 It would be awful to lose data during a transaction.

+{{< checkpoint >}}
+Can you think of a piece of hardware or software that you've used that does not have a database?
+What inconvenience does this cause?
+{{</ checkpoint >}}

 Together, the 4 properties are called **ACID**.